jamesainslie/dot/README.md

 # dot

-A type-safe dotfile and configuration management tool implementing GNU Stow functionality with modern Go practices.
+A type-safe dotfile and configuration management tool with modern Go practices.

 ## Overview

-dot manages symbolic links for configuration files and dotfiles, implementing functionality equivalent to GNU Stow.
+dot manages symbolic links for configuration files and dotfiles through a clean, intuitive interface.
 The tool uses phantom types for compile-time path safety and follows functional programming principles with a pure core and imperative shell architecture.

 ## Status